mike-lischke/vscode-antlr4/doc/sentence-generation.md

 ![Generation Convergence](../images/generation-convergence.png)

-However, this is a rarely needed fine tuning value.
+However, this is a rarely needed fine tuning value, but might nonetheless give you additional control over the process.